-This Sub-Fund is suitable for investors who need a well-diversified bond allocation in their portfolio, but with a high-risk profile due to the high volatility linked to the High Yield and emerging markets.
-Investors should have knowledge in volatile products and financial markets, and particularly in High Yield, CAT bonds, CoCos, MBS, ABS and emerging markets.
+This Sub-Fund is suitable for investors who need a well-diversified bond allocation in their portfolio, but with a high-risk profile due to the high volatility linked to the High Yield and Emerging Countries.
+Investors should have knowledge in volatile products and financial markets, and particularly in High Yield, CAT bonds, CoCos, MBS, ABS and Emerging Countries.
 They should have a minimum investment horizon of 3 years and should be able to accept moderate short-term losses.